AntidoteDB/AntidoteDB-documentation/deployment/kubernetes/README.md

 #### ContainerTemplate
 In the **template** spec you may define how the pods, that are part of the *StatefulSet* shall look like.
-In our case we want it to contain an antidote container.
+In our case we want it to contain at least the antidote container.

 Properties of the *template*:
 - Some **labels** to make sure we can select the here created pods somewhere else (e.g. in the selector of the *StatefulSet* above).